 The end of the mainland is not the furthermost point that could be reached, so we headed to Tierra del Fuego and Ushuaia.

-The island was first named Tierra del Fumes (Land of Smokes) by Magellan, because of the smokes coming from the fires on the shore.
+The island was first named Tierra del Fumes (Land of Smokes) by Magellan, because of the smoke coming from the fires on the shore.
 Later, it was renamed to Tierra del Fuego and the name stuck.
 It always sounded mysterious to me.
 As a child, I had a book about seas and oceans.
-The stories about Furious Fifties and Cape Horn were one of my favorites.
-I still remember the tales from the first sailors about strange animals covered with soft fur, 11 feet tall unfriendly giant Indians, birds as big as the one from 1001 nights, terrifying sea monsters waiting for careless seamen to sail in uncharted waters.
-Eye witness descriptions of giant Indians encounters in Patagonia were common until the 1800’s.
+The stories about Furious Fifties and Cape Horn were one of my favourites.
+I still remember the tales from the first sailors about strange animals covered with soft fur, 11 feet tall unfriendly giant Indians, birds as big as the one from 1001 nights, and terrifying sea monsters waiting for careless seamen to sail in uncharted waters.
+Eye witness descriptions of giant Indian encounters in Patagonia were common until the 1800’s.

 Funny enough, it turns out that the scary, strange animals with soft fur were the beautiful guanacos,